devbojack/Data_Structures_and_Algorithms_300days/README.md

 * user defined data types - Structure, union and enumeration.

 ### Abstract Data Types
-They are simillar to `user defined data` types which defines operations on values using functions without specifying what is there inside the function and how the operations are performed. <br>
+They are simillar to `user defined data` types which defines operations on values using functions without specifying what is there inside the function and how the operations are performed (ABSTRACTION). <br>

 **Example**
     Stack - Consists of elements of same type arranged in a sequential order